sutoiku/puffin/RATIONALE.md

 - Enhanced data governance

 ## Designed for analytics and transactions
 By definition, OLAP (online analytical processing) engines are designed to work on immutable data, and are commonly used downstream of OLTP (online transaction processing) systems.
-While PuffinDB is not designed to be used as primary system of records for high-frequency transactional applications, it is designed to support real-time updates and manual edits (adjustments) to data.
+While PuffinDB is not designed to be used as primary system of records for high-frequency transactional applications, it is designed to support real-time updates and manual edits (adjustments) on data.
 As such, it can be considered as an analytics-oriented HTAP (hybrid transaction/analytical processing) engine.

+**Benefits**:
+- Broader use case applicability
+- Lower data update latency

 ## Designed for data lakes
 Coming soon...